 I receive emails from time to time from parents who question whether or not they should keep their child in Montessori school, especially if the child is five, because the question becomes whether the child should stay in Montessori for their Kindergarten year, or enroll in a public school or non-Montessori private school, enter a Waldorf school, or stay home and be homeschooled.
 It is a big decision!
 The following is an email from such a mom:

-My almost five-year-old is finishing his second year at a montessori school, and though we love it, I am not sure their approach is what is best for him.
+My almost five-year-old is finishing his second year at a Montessori school, and though we love it, I am not sure their approach is what is best for him.
 He has been building the same words for the past six months [Movable Alphabet] and generally is not motivated to do new harder things because he isn't good at it.
 He gets the greatest satisfaction out of easier work.
-The teachers try to get him working on more serious stuff, but it he generally seems bored at school and tells me he doesn't want to go because it's boring.
-I know that montessori likes everyone to move at their own pace, but he is telling me he is bored and I know that he is not getting the push that he needs to keep things challenging for him.
+The teachers try to get him working on more serious stuff, but he generally seems bored at school and tells me he doesn't want to go because it's boring.
+I know that Montessori likes everyone to move at their own pace, but he is telling me he is bored and I know that he is not getting the push that he needs to keep things challenging for him.

 In a nutshell, this mom was wondering if she should take her child out of the Montessori school and was asking for my opinion on her son's current situation...

 Learning to read: In Montessori's view, there are two sensitive periods for reading: one at age five and another one at age eight.
 However, not all children have an interest and a hunger to read at age five--to get them to read is like pulling teeth!
 Instead, they show interest around age eight.
 (Waldorf begins reading lessons at age eight, but not before.)

 So it may be that this mom's five-year-old son is not interested in reading, or getting to reading, and it may not come until age eight.
 The problem now is if he is pushed too hard to read, at age five, it may turn him off altogether to reading so that by age eight he just hates it--then you really have issues.